climate-workshop23/climate-workshop23.github.io/z-2-speakers.md

 nav: true
 ---

-{% for group in site.data.keynotespeakers %}
+{% for group in site.data.speakers %}
 ## {{ group.heading }}

 {% for speaker in group.speakers %}